Calla Walsh: Democratic Party activism

 In August 2021, Walsh was elected the youngest delegate at the Democratic Socialists of America (DSA) national convention.
-That same month, Walsh wrote an article for Teen Vogue in which she advocated for the mobilisation of Gen Z within the DSA to build a socialist future, inspired by figures such as Bernie Sanders and Angela Davis, whose activism she claimed shaped her political outlook.
+That same month, Walsh wrote an article for Teen Vogue in which she advocated for the mobilization of Gen Z within the DSA to build a socialist future, inspired by figures such as Bernie Sanders and Angela Davis, whose activism she claimed shaped her political outlook.
 Walsh argued that capitalism was the root cause of economic injustice and ecological collapse.

-However, by December 2021, Walsh had quit the DSA over their support for Jamaal Bowman, whom Walsh denounced as a "Zionist".
+By December 2021, Walsh had quit the DSA over their support for Jamaal Bowman, whom Walsh denounced as a "Zionist".
 That same month, Walsh wrote an article in Mondoweiss that criticized Markey's response to the Sheikh Jarrah controversy, highlighting his framing of the Israeli–Palestinian conflict as a "both-sides" issue rather than as a settlers vs. natives issue.
 Walsh argued that the youth-driven "stan politics" supporting Markey during his 2020 campaign hindered accountability and limited pressure for policy changes.
-Walsh argued that Markey "owed" her for her support and pressured him to take a harder stance on Israel.
-In response, Markey issued a sterner statement on Israel, but Walsh was not pleased and declared she was giving up on electoral politics.
+She argued that Markey "owed" her for her support and pressured him to take a harder stance on Israel.
+In response, Markey issued a sterner statement on Israel.
+Walsh was dissatisfied with it, and declared she was giving up on electoral politics.

 Circa late 2022, Walsh was co-chair of the National Network on Cuba, which she described as "a coalition of organizations across the United States described as fighting to end the U.S. war on Cuba".

 She also joined the board of Massachusetts Peace Action and served as office manager and social media contributor in the group's campaigns, particularly its international solidarity efforts.